-Each student who has been bullied or is bullying others will respond and act differently.
+Each student who has been impacted by, or involved in, bullying others will respond and act differently.

 A student's behaviours and moods can change for a variety of reasons.

-Teachers and parents/carers need to be alert to the possibility that the change in behaviours and moods is related to bullying.
+Teachers, parents and carers need to be alert to the possibility that a change in a child's behaviours and moods could be related to bullying.

-Talk with the child about school if you are concerned and ask general questions about how things are going.
+If you are concerned about your child’s behaviour or mood, talk with them about school and ask general questions about how things are going.

 Signs a teacher might notice include if a student:

-- refuses to talk about what is wrong
+- does not want to talk about what is wrong

 - drops in academic performance.